William103/first-attempt-at-a-lisp/README.md

 # Samples
 See the file `collatz.scm` for an example program.
 This program finds the largest number of steps it takes to reach 1 along the collatz sequence for all numbers less than 100.
 You can run it with `cargo run --release < collatz.scm`.
 There is also the file `lists.scm` which gives some examples of how to program with lists.

+# TODO
+ 1. Fix pair bug.
+ 5. Implement `std::fmt::Display` for `Value` to allow for much prettier output.
+ 6. General maintenance: i.e. cleaning up code, better error handling (actually useful debug info?), document/comment the code.
+ 7. Look into optimizations, some kind of tail-call optimization.
+ 3. Add strings and chars.
+ 4. Add symbols and quote.
+ 2. Add macros?
+Use macros to implement standard library in the language.